5 signs that your child has Body Dysmorphic Disorder

 Have you ever tried to fight with a zit, squeeze it, pinch it, and try everything to wipe that minor inconvenience off existence?
 But to your horror, you discover that your desperate attempts went in vain.
 Distraught, you go to the office the next day, only to find out that no one has even noticed it.
+This is when you question your perception of self.
 When you tell your friend about the zit, they gawk at you, stupefied, and ask, “What zit?”

 Or how about this?
 After getting ready to go out with your friends, you examine your dress for a long time in the mirror.
 More particularly, you examine your hips or arms and convince yourself that you are fat.
 But all of your friends swear that not only are you not fat but quite fit.

 Finding “flaws” in a perfect body and being a worrywart about it is something we have all faced one day or the other.
 It might come out as vanity, but I can assure you, it most certainly is not.
 This behavior, though purely psychological, doesn’t make it any less strainful.
 It has a name: Body Dysmorphic Disorder.

 Adults aren’t the only people who suffer these supposed flaws.
 Kids, particularly adolescents who just battled puberty and step into teenage, are at the risk of

 Like many psychological illnesses, there is no evidence to suggest that a particular thing causes Body Dysmorphic Disorder.
 But certain factors are believed to heighten the risk of developing it.